koloz193/royalty-guard/README.md

 `RoyaltyGuard` is an abstract contract that is meant to be inherrited to integrate with a contract.
 The main features of the contract are:
 1. Configurable list type with options `OFF`, `ALLOW`, and `DENY`.
 2. Flexible admin permissioning of Guard (note examples use `Owner` based permissioning but can leave it to anyone, `ROLE` based, etc.)
-3. Deadman Trigger Support
-    - If the owner/permissioning group hasn't renewed the trigger, anyone can come in and activate the deadman trigger turning the list type to `OFF`
-    - Even after deadman trigger has been activated, the owner/permissioning group can renew and change the list type to `ALLOW` or `DENY`.

 The two different active list types are `ALLOW` and `DENY`.
 In the `ALLOW` model, functions marked with the `checkList` modifier will `revert` with `Unauthorized` unless the supplied address is on the list.
 The `DENY` list takes the opposite approach and will `revert` if and only if the supplied address is on the list.

+### Extensions

+#### Deadman Trigger
+  If the owner/permissioning group hasn't renewed the trigger, anyone can come in and activate the deadman trigger turning the list type to `OFF`.
+Even after deadman trigger has been activated, the owner/permissioning group can renew and change the list type to `ALLOW` or `DENY`.

+  The two deadman trigger functions are `setDeadmanListTriggerRenewalDuration(uint256 _numYears)`, another admin guarded function, that renews the deadman switch for `_numYears` years and `activateDeadmanListTrigger()`, a public function, used to turn the list type to `OFF` and is only callable when the current `block.timestamp` is on or after the returned value from `getDeadmanTriggerAvailableDatetime()`.

+  Source code at [RoyaltyGuardDeadmanTrigger](src/royalty-guard/extensions/RoyaltyGuardDeadmanTrigger.sol) with [examples](src/example/deadman-trigger/).

 ## How to Integrate